gomez-addams/MovieVue/README.md

-webapp:
+#Code Challenge

+This challenge was interesting because it introduced me to both Vue.js and Kotlin with the IntelliJ IDE.
+I decided to develop these projects on Windows 10 64-bit instead of using Mac or Linux.
+I actually prefer the bash shell and the Unix environment over Windows command or power shells, but it's servicable.

+#Front-End: webapp

-This implementation has been built using the Vue cli version 3 with a fairly standard configuration and vanilla JavaScript (ignoring the lure of TypeScript).
+The web app has been built with Visual Studio Code and NPM using Vue cli version 3 and a fairly standard configuration.
+I stuck with vanilla JavaScript (ignoring the lure of TypeScript).
+I added the following plugins to the Vue project:

-webserver:
+* Axios: for easy async communication with the tmdb.org server
+* Jest: for unit testing (with a single test case)
+* Vuetify: for easy UI creation (then ignored most of it so I could keep this thing simple)

+Run the front end

+#Back-End: webserver

-This implementation has been built with the IntelliJ IDE on Windows 10 64-bit.
+The web server has been built with the IntelliJ IDE and gradle.
+I added the following to the IntelliJ project:

-The unit tests are fairly minimal.
-I'm not sure how to mock tests for something like this that depends on an external service api.
-There must be assertion primitives that operator on JSON data, or does that need to be written?
+* Gson: for JSON support (the native support seems a bit weak)
+* Ktor: for easy basic server support
+* JUnit: for testing (the unit tests are pretty unsophisticated but there are several of them)

+Run the back end